Government Shutdown and Impact to Military, VeteransUpdated: December 1, 2021

 Military exchanges will be open worldwide.

-Stateside commissaries will follow an orderly shutdown to reduce the amount of perishables on hand and properly safeguard equipment and facilities.
+Stateside commissaries will follow an orderly shutdown to reduce the number of perishables on hand and properly safeguard equipment and facilities.
 Overseas commissaries will remain open, including two stores in Guam and one in Puerto Rico.
 Commissaries in five remote stateside locations also remain open: Marine Corps Mountain Warfare Training Center Bridgeport and Fort Irwin in California; Coast Guard Station Kodiak and Fort Greely in Alaska; and Dugway Proving Ground, Utah.

 DoD & On-base Schools